idrori/mathQ/code/README.md

 - This step takes a long time due to the API calls(30+ minutes).
 Make sure to only do operations above that you want!
 - Evaluation Column is for **you** to fill in.
 If the respective response is correct, put 1.
 If Incorrect, put 0.
+- Rerunning ``code/zero-shot.py`` will override the previous answer file for its respective course.
+Make sure any previous outputs that you aren't doing locally to avoid this.

 ### Just Codex: